It’s all about deployment speed for colocation providers

-Speaking with a variety of customers running colocation data centres around Europe, the rise of the hyperscalers is having all sorts of knock-on implications for them.
+Speaking with a variety of customers running colocation data centers around Europe, the rise of the hyperscalers is having all sorts of knock-on implications for them.

 The growth of hyperscale is a huge opportunity for colocation providers.
 Companies which are new to the West create a volume requirement for which colocation is a perfect fit, providing anchor tenants with a track record of growth and financial stability.
 On the surface, it looks like a perfect storm is gathering.
 As my friends in London say, it's all gravy.

-Speed of delivery for new data centre capacity is critical to success
+Speed of delivery for new data center capacity is critical to success